 Felon Indicted on Federal Gun Charges

-NEW ORLEANS, LA – United States Attorney Duane A. Evans announced that QUINCY JACKSON, age 31 of New Orleans, Louisiana, was charged on July 23, 2021 in a single count indictment by a Federal Grand Jury for violating the Federal Gun Control Act, Title 18 United States Code, Sections 922(g)(1) and 924(a)(2).
+NEW ORLEANS, LA – United States Attorney Duane A. Evans announced that MIKAL BLACK, age 23, of Ironton, Louisiana, was charged on July 16, 2021 in a four count indictment by a Federal Grand Jury for violating the Federal Gun Control Act, Title 18 United States Code, Sections 922(g)(1) and 924(a)(2).

-According to court documents, JACKSON was previously convicted of manslaughter, possession of heroin, and possession with intent to distribute cocaine.
-Being a felon, JACKSON is prohibited from possessing a firearm.
-He is charged with having a Glock semi-automatic handgun on July 5, 2021.
-If convicted of this offense, JACKSON faces a maximum term of ten (10) years imprisonment, a fine of up to $250,000.00, up to three (3) years of supervised release following any term of imprisonment, and a mandatory $100 special assessment fee.
+According to court documents, BLACK was previously convicted of manufacturing a Schedule I controlled dangerous substance.
+Being a felon, BLACK is prohibited from possessing firearms or ammunition.
+He is charged with possessing ammunition on July 5, 2020 and August 6, 2020 and a firearm on July 5, 2020, August 6, 2020 and August 11, 2020.
+If convicted of these offenses, BLACK faces a maximum term of ten (10) years imprisonment, a fine of up to $250,000.00, up to three (3) years of supervised release following any term of imprisonment, and a $100 mandatory special assessment fee on each count.